There is Something About a Quarter Litre Bike

 A return to a 2-stroke

 Next up on my quarter litre journey was another RD.
 But his time a ‘coffin-tank’ air-cooled model of 1980 vintage.
 It was about seven years old by the time I picked it up, but had only covered about 5k miles.
-I didn’t pay much for it, but despite it being great fun to ride I don’t have much use for it.
+I didn’t pay much for it, but despite it being great fun to ride I didn’t have much use for it.
 So it led a quiet life really apart from one crazy blat to Dorset from Norfolk in company with a lad riding a FT500.

 Looks so cool in those KR colours